Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 James D. Gray - Ingredion, Inc.

 Yeah.
 So, just maybe one or two things.
 But the OpEx does pass-through to on the tax rate that's in the adjusted effective tax rate.
 The way we're kind of looking at Mexico resolving from a tax perspective, we're seeing a little weakening in the peso here going into Q4.
-To remind you, at the end of the year, we revalue our U.S. dollar-denominated balances that sit on our Mexico books and we have a tax liability or a tax benefit.
+To remind you, at the end of the year, we revalue our U.S. dollar-denominated balances that sit on our Mexico books, and we have a tax liability or a tax benefit.
 So, if Mexico peso devalues a bit, we're going to have a bit of a tax liability.
 So, that's why we guided a little bit more towards the adjusted effective tax rate being in the mid-30s.
 So, that's going to be one.

 I think, operationally, what we're seeing is, really, what we're a little bit cautious about is just some of the impacts that natural disasters, specifically Harvey, have had on some of our key inputs.
-And as that – particularly, chemical industry has been pretty well-matched on supply and demand, has taken a little while for them to catch up on available supply.
+And as that – particularly, chemical industry has been pretty well matched on supply and demand, has taken a little while for them to catch up on available supply.
 We're thinking that's going to have some pressure on input cost.
 So, we're just a little cautious there.
 I think in Asia Pac, we're a little – also cautious just a little bit on, right now, with the rains and – have had on the impact in tapioca root.
 We're seeing some price increases on root costs.
 It's pretty normal.
 We've been through these changes in the past, but it could have a pressure for a quarter or two on some costs that we see in Asia Pac.

 Ken Zaslow - BMO Capital Markets (United States)